BRL-BCM/variantNamingPipeline/README.md

 Although the pipeline is not expected to run on a cluster, but you can utilize `-w` flag to point to the local disk for the node and have the output directed to another directory using `-o` flag

 The process of query/naming varaints is made to ClinGen Allele Registry with either PUT/POST commands, you can try to optimize the network traffic by either increase/decrease the size of the package sent via network at one time.
 Default is set at 10000 lines and this could be changed by using `-b` or `-block` flag to pass in the desired amount.

+The intermediate block files will be sorted prior to access the Allele Registry to speed up the whole processes.

+Summary report can be generated with `-s` flag.
+It can provide some logistic information regarding to the VCF after either querying or naming process has completed.
+(The additional gathering of the information can compromise the overall speed)

 ## Input Files